samcottle/freecodecamp/notes/backend.md

 Standard node.js files and folders:

-- `package.json`: When building a new project, NPM generates a `package.json` file.
+- `package.json` file: When building a new project, NPM generates a `package.json` file.
 This lists all the dependencies for the project.

-- `node_modules`: Packages are saved in a folder called `node_modules`.
+- `node_modules` folder: Packages are saved in a folder called `node_modules`.
 This folder is either located in a root `node_modules` folder (if the modules are globally accessible), or a project's own `node_modules` folder (if accessible only to that project).

   Usually, packages are only made available on a per project basis.
 This creates separation between dependencies for different projects.

+- `.env` file: A hidden file (i.e. should *only* be accessible by you - so add it to your `.gitignore` file!), that is used to pass environment variables (API keys, your database URI, etc) to your application.
+It can also be used to store configuration options, so you can change your application's behaviour without needing to rewrite a lot of code.

+  Environment variables are accessable from the app as `process.env.VAR_NAME`.

 ### package.json